kanchan1427/daily-blogs/README.md

 ## View According to roles in the desk

 Today Sir has assigned me a new task.
 I am work on what should be visible to a particular role in the desk view.
-I will also compare the current system (Fee bank) of Nankana Sahib Public School with the erpnext.Today I am reading the files of erpnext and also exploring desk so that we can change the view / sidebar based on the roles.
+I will also compare the current system (Fee bank) of Nankana Sahib Public School with the ErpGuru.Today I am reading the files of ErpGuru and also exploring desk so that we can change the view / sidebar based on the roles.